 Nowadays, many e-mail are being sent and many of them are spam e-mails.
 In this tutorial, I will guide you through the steps of building a small spam detection application (written in Python).

-Data scientist like this Python library: Scikit-learn.
+Many data scientist prefer to use this Python library: Scikit-learn.
 This library is capable of doing all kinds of Machine Learning magic.
 So, make sure that you install this library first.

 The spam detection problem is in fact a text classification problem.
 An e-mail (a text document) is either “spam” or “no spam”.
 In text mining, this is called single-label text classification, since there is only one label: “spam”.
 A classifier is an algorithm that is capable of telling whether a text document is either “spam” or “no spam”.
 In this article, we first setup a small dataset on which we will train a classifier.
 Then, we will create a test dataset and view the results.
 Before we can do all of this, we need to extract features from the texts.